Kneckter/DiscordRoleBot/README.md

 # NOTICE
 This bot was forked from SimpleDiscordBot that has been discontinued since Jan 29, 2018.

-# SimpleDiscordBot (Modified)
+# RoleDiscordBot

-SimpleDiscordBot using JavaScript, for basic fuctions and watching over a discord server.
-This version has been modified to only provide the temp role features for managing roles that are linked to subscribers.
+RoleDiscordBot uses JavaScript for automated management of temporary roles on a discord server.
+This bot is a modified version of SimpleDiscordBot for managing roles that are linked to subscribers.

 # REQUIREMENTS: